siqi-pei/siqi-pei.github.io/_pages/home.md

 - Assistant Professor of Marketing, College of Business, Shanghai University of Finance and Economics, 2022 - 2025
 - Visiting Faculty Scholar of Marketing, MIT Sloan School of Management, Massachusetts Institute of Technology, 2023 - 2024

+## ACADEMIC APPOINTMENTS

+**Michigan State University**, Eli Broad College of Business
+* *Assistant Professor of Marketing, 2025 - Present*

+**Massachusetts Institute of Technology**, MIT Sloan School of Management
+* *Visiting Faculty Scholar of Marketing, 2023 - 2024*

+**Shanghai University of Finance and Economics**, College of Business
+* *Assistant Professor of Marketing, 2022 - 2025*

 <br>